metablaster/WindowsFirewallRuleset/docs/ResetFirewall.md

 ## Reset control panel firewall

-It could be you modified firewall in control panel.\
+It could be you modified firewall in control panel manually.\
 Follow steps below to reset windows firewall in control panel:

 **WARNING:** Resetting control Panel firewall leaves only default rules shipped with system and